Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Conclusion

 \section{Conclusion}

-This paper proposes a 2-stage deep learning framework consisting of DRP-Net and BBP-Net for estimating heart rate and blood pressure from facial videos.
+This paper proposes a two-stage deep learning framework consisting of DRP-Net and BBP-Net for estimating heart rate and blood pressure from facial videos.
 In this paper, we introduce the concept of phase-shifted rPPG signals for analyzing phase discrepancy of pulse waves at facial and acral regions.
 The DRP-Net extracts facial and acral rPPG signals based on 3D convolution and Siamese-structured heads, and a time domain loss is proposed to supervise the scale of the estimated rPPG signals.
+The loss function in the frequency domain enabled the learning of rPPG signal phases corresponding to the video sequences of the captured body sites.
 The BBP-Net estimates SBP and DBP values within a bounded range from the phase-shifted rPPG signals.
-To reduce the error, we employed a data augmentation method based on a frame interpolation model.
+Phase-shifted rPPG signals provide insights for blood pressure estimation by conveying the time delay of the cardiac cycle.
+Moreover, the frame interpolation based data augmentation method makes the heart rate distribution wider resulting reduce the bias of the model.
 Experiments were conducted on the MMSE-HR and V4V databases, and our proposed method achieved superior performance with a significant margin compared to previous methods.
 Ablation study was thoroughly performed to demonstrate the effectiveness of the phase-shifted rPPG signals for estimating heart rate and blood pressure.